Definition

 Bayesian reasoning

 In Bayesian reasoning, statistical reasoning -- simply put, probability -- is used to account for additional or new information.
-This kind of inductive argument is frequently used in statistics, as well as the following areas:
+This kind of inductive argument is frequently used in the following disciplines:

 Analogical or analogous reasoning

-The arguer concludes that because two groups have some shared property or similarity, they are also likely to share another property or similarity.
+The arguer concludes that because two groups have some shared property or similarity, they're also likely to share another property or similarity.

 Example